-At USC Annenberg, he has taught a variety of courses for undergraduate and graduate students and directed the graduate theses and comp exams.
-Celis has taught courses in education and urban affairs reporting, magazine writing, news reporting and writing and media history; his classes were among the first in journalism school to consistently produce content across platforms and, most recently, on tablets and smart phones for the Watt Way class website.
-He won the 2011 USC Provost’s Prize for Teaching with Technology, with Wendy M. Chapman, director of Annenberg Web Technologies.
-Through their pilot, USC Annenberg became among the first journalism schools in the country to pilot the use of the iPad as a reporting tool from the field; he also was named the 2007 Outstanding Print Instructor by the Annenberg Graduate Student Association.
+At USC Annenberg, he has taught a variety of courses for undergraduate and graduate students and directed the graduate thesis and comp exams.
+Celis has taught courses in education and urban affairs reporting, magazine writing, news reporting and writing and media history.
+His classes in 2006 were among the first in the journalism school to consistently produce content across platforms.
+He won the 2011 USC Provost’s Prize for Teaching with Technology, with Wendy M. Chapman, former director of Annenberg Web Technologies.
+Through their pilot, USC Annenberg became among the first journalism schools in the country to test the use of mobile technology as a reporting tool from the field.
+He also received the 2007 Outstanding Print Instructor from the Annenberg Graduate Student Representatives Association.

-As part of his teaching, he conceived and helped create Intersections: The South Los Angeles Report, the first community news website at USC Annenberg; the site won initial grants from the USC Annenberg School, the J Lab: Institute for Interactive Journalism and the McCormick Foundation.
-In 2012, he was named one of the country’s 100 Web-Savvy Professors; a Top 50 Journalism Professor; and in 2010, was named one of 50 journalism professors worth following on Twitter and included on a list of 100 journalism education Twitter feeds that featured leading professors, Time magazine and other national media outlets.
+As part of his teaching, he conceived and helped create Intersections: The South Los Angeles Report, the first community news website at USC Annenberg.
+In 2012, he was named one of the country’s 100 Web-Savvy Professors; a Top 50 Journalism Professor; and in 2010, was named one of 50 journalism professors worth following on Twitter.

 His work on education reform, access and inclusion and media diversity over two decades has appeared in a variety of publications from The New York Times and the Boston Globe to Newsweek, The Conversation and Southern California Public Radio.
 His writing has also appeared in leading academic journals, including Columbia University’s Teachers College Record and Brown University’s, Voices in Urban Education.